Stock Market Investments and GDP

 There are several arguments in favor of including stock market investments in GDP.
 First, stock market investments represent a significant portion of the wealth of many Americans.
 According to the Federal Reserve, the value of all publicly traded stocks in the United States was $38.5 trillion as of December 2020.
 This represents a significant portion of the country’s total wealth.

-Read More What stocks are senators trading
+Read More What is std in stock trading

 Second, stock market investments can have a significant impact on the economy.
 As discussed above, when stock prices rise, investors may feel wealthier and spend more money on goods and services.
 This increased spending can boost economic growth and lead to higher GDP.